kahinia/selected-works/FutureOfPublicTransit/README.md

-Design project exploring the furture of public transit
+Design project exploring the furture of public transit in Philadelphia.
+Process included interviews, observations, journey mapping, and prototyping.

 University of Pennsylvania IPD 572- Design Thinking Fall 2021